tcheukueppoo/maat/docs/gc.md

 assure coherency and avoid lost of references, bear in mind that most collectors are conservative and these techniques aren't far from that.

-* All root shared objects shared between maatines pats of the current GC round and the ones not part of it must be marked black.
-A root shared object that'll definitely ends up blue after the end of the current round should logically never be linked to the object space of new maatines that aren't part of the current round.
-But because gc execution interleaves with the mutator, an object of a new maatine can be linked to a shared object that later on gets unreachable before the local **LSO sweep** of the maatine the created this one, if all the other maatines part of the current round has lost references to this shared object, then new maatines may lost references to it.
+* All root shared GC objects shared between maatines part of the current GC round and the ones not part of it must be marked black.
+A root shared object that'll definitely ends up red after the end of the current round should logically never be linked to the object space of maatines that aren't part of the current round.
+But because gc execution interleaves with the mutator, an object of a new maatine can be linked to a shared object that later on gets unreachable before the **LSO sweep**, if all the maatines part of the current round has lost references to this shared object, then new maatines may lost references to it.

 *